lilsnek23/LilMarcy/README.md

-# BigSnek
+# LilMarcy
-A WIP AI
+A WIP Python AI